 “In October, Qaddafi was brutally killed — sodomized with a bayonet by rebels.
 Upon hearing the news of his death, Secretary Clinton announced, live on TV, “We came, we saw, he died!”

 Muammar Qaddafi, Saif al-Islam Qaddafi, and others who were charged, imprisoned, persecuted and murdered, did not commit the crimes charged in the ICC warrant.
 Murder, persecution, human rights violations, crimes against peace, war crimes and crimes against humanity were committed, and continue to be committed against them, and the Libyan and other African Peoples.
 France, the United Kingdom, the United States, the United Nations Security Council, the International Criminal Court, and NATO must be held accountable for their crimes.

 This Petition is the opening salvo in a massive, worldwide campaign for human rights, justice and peace.
-The Kwame Ture (Stokely Carmichael) Brigade, the All-African People’s Revolutionary Party (GC), the Malcolm X Movement (UK), the Pan-African Society Community Forum (UK), and the undersigned organizations and individuals, demand that the International Criminal Court (ICC) terminate the Warrants for Saif al-Islam Qaddafi, Abdalla al-Senussi, and all other Prisoners, immediately and unconditionally; that they be released immediately and unconditionally; and that their safety and human rights be protected and guaranteed in Libya and in any and all countries they travel to or live in.
+The Kwame Ture (Stokely Carmichael) Brigade, the All-African People’s Revolutionary Party (GC), the Malcolm X Movement (UK), the Pan-African Society Community Forum (UK), and the undersigned organizations and individuals, demand that the International Criminal Court (ICC) terminate the Warrants for Saif al-Islam Qaddafi, immediately and unconditionally; that he be released immediately and unconditionally; and that his safety and human rights be protected and guaranteed in Libya and in any and all countries he travels to and lives in.

 After you have signed the Petition, please make a donation to help build this and other Campaigns!